rcaoagdan/OPSChallenges201/README.md

 # OPSChallenges

 Below are challenges I have completed during Ops 201.
-These challenges all dealt with scripting, either a bash or batch.
+These challenges all dealt with scripting, either a shell, batch, or bash.
 As we all know when we first learn any type of computer language the first thing you learn is to print "Hello, World" which was challenge 1, hence you don't see a challenge 1 here.
 Other than that, feel free to browse around.

 Challege 2 : Bash Script that prints network adapter information